What Are The Issues That Prevent Gay Men from Living Rewarding Lives?

 Tell us about your practice with gay men and how people can contact you

-I have an office in Lower Downtown Denver Colorado and in Louisville Colorado where I see gay men and couples and help them navigate the difficulties and joys of relationship.
+I have an office in Lower Downtown Denver Colorado and in Louisville Colorado where I see gay men and couples and help them navigate the difficulties and joys of relationships.
 I also do couples counselling and personal success coaching for gay men and same-sex couples on the world wide web.
-You can read more about my work and contact me through my website at www.gaymendenver.com.